 VA Programs Keeping Veterans Connected

-In addition to the FCC ACP benefit, the VA also has a number of programs that allow Veterans to connect to the internet.
+In addition to the FCC ACP benefit, the VA also has several programs that allow Veterans to connect to the internet.
 Some prominent programs are:

 - VA Telehealth Connectivity Support: a program where mobile carriers help Veterans avoid data charges when using VA Video Connect on their networks.

-- ATLAS: The Accessing Telehealth through Local Area Stations (ATLAS) is a pilot program that provides telehealth access in the Veterans’ communities.
-Using private spaces equipped with internet access, Veterans can attend their telehealth appointments without needing their own device or traveling to a VA clinic.
+- ATLAS: The Accessing Telehealth through Local Area Stations (ATLAS) is a program providing telehealth access in the Veterans’ communities.
+Using private spaces equipped with internet access, Veterans can attend their telehealth appointments without owning a personal device or traveling to a VA clinic.

 - VA Telehealth is a program that allows veterans to access their healthcare team whenever it is necessary.